danielgtaylor/huma/docs/docs/tutorial/writing-tests.md

 $ go test -cover
 ```

-You may also need to send requests with a custom [`context.Context`](https://pkg.go.dev/context#Context), for example you may need to test an authenticated route, or test using some other request specific values.
+You may also need to send requests with a custom [`context.Context`](https://pkg.go.dev/context#Context).
+For example, you may need to test an authenticated route, or test using some other request-specific values.

 ```go
 func TestGetGreeting(t *testing.T) {